 After purchase of the practice tests, practice can start immediately.
 Each subscription is valid for 90 days after the first use or 10 uses, whichever comes first.
 The results of each practice test can be printed out, but they are not saved once the candidate exits the test.

 These new HTML-based practice tests will help test takers prepare for the upcoming Praxis Core tests.
-The first testing window for the Core tests starts October 7, 2013, and runs through October 19, 2013.
 For more information about schedules and test windows, please visit the website.

 The following links have the descriptions of the different Programs currently offered in the Master of Education Programs and course requirements.